 We may provide aggregate health information showing how the plan members have utilized the health plan.

-Learn who the privacy and security officers are for both Blue Cross Blue Shield of Michigan and Blue Care Network.
+Learn who the privacy and security officer is for Blue Cross Blue Shield of Michigan and Blue Care Network.

 - How do I request the HIPAA policies and procedures on privacy compliance?